Batman: Hush (film)

 Batman: Hush is a 2019 American animated superhero film featuring the DC Comics superhero Batman and loosely based on the 2002 comic book story arc of the same name.
-It is the thirteenth installment of the DC Animated Movie Universe and the 35th overall film of the DC Universe Animated Original Movies.
-In the film, Batman forms an alliance with Catwoman to defeat a new villain named Hush, who knows all of Batman's secrets and targets the key figures in his life.
+It is the thirteenth installment of the DC Animated Movie Universe and the 38th overall film of the DC Universe Animated Original Movies line.
+In the film, Batman forms an alliance with Catwoman to defeat a new villain named Hush, who knows all of Batman's secrets and targets key figures in his life.

+This is the final posthumous release for longtime DC producer Benjamin Melniker, who died almost a year and a half before its release.

 Plot

-After Batman rescues an abducted child from Bane for a ransom, Lady Shiva approaches Batman to inform him of an unknown Lazarus Pit intruder and requests his help in identifying the intruder.
+After Batman rescues an abducted child from Bane for a ransom, Lady Shiva informs him of an unknown Lazarus Pit intruder and requests his help in identifying them.
 Batman agrees to do so as Catwoman steals the ransom.
-While pursuing her, a masked vigilante shoots through Batman's grapple line, causing him to fall onto the sidewalk and crack his skull.
+While pursuing her, a masked man shoots through Batman's grapple line, causing him to fall onto the sidewalk and crack his skull.
 Catwoman rescues him from a gang of criminals who tried to unmask him, but Batgirl chases her away.
 Batgirl takes Batman back to the Batcave where Alfred and Dick Grayson create an alibi for how Bruce Wayne suffered the injury.
-Alfred contacts Bruce's childhood friend Thomas Elliot, a renowned brain surgeon, to aid his skull.
-When Bruce declares himself ready to be Batman again two weeks earlier than Thomas advised him to be up and around, Alfred gives him a new bulletproof batsuit with a padded cowl for better skull protection.
+Alfred contacts Bruce's childhood friend Thomas Elliot, a renowned brain surgeon, to treat him.
+When Bruce declares himself ready to be Batman again two weeks earlier than Thomas advised him to, Alfred gives him a new bulletproof batsuit with a padded cowl for better skull protection.
 Meanwhile, Catwoman delivers the ransom to Poison Ivy, who has been controlling her with a hypnotic kiss.
-The masked vigilante who shot Batman then arrives to confront Ivy about the ransom and gives her Kryptonite.
+The masked man who shot Batman then arrives to confront Ivy about the ransom and gives her Kryptonite.

 Batman helps Amanda Waller retrieve Bane from police custody in return for information.
 Waller uses the special tranquilizers supplied by him to stop Bane from escaping police custody and capture him herself.
 Batman later reluctantly works with Catwoman to find Ivy, following a lead given by her to Metropolis.
-There, Batman confronts Lex Luthor, now a probationary member of the Justice League after helping them defeat Cyborg Superman, about delivery list of an ethylene compound utilized by Ivy.
-Ivy uses Kryptonite lipstick to take control of Superman and orders him to kill Catwoman and Batman.
-Catwoman pushes Lois Lane off a building to free Superman from the mind control.
-After Ivy is defeated, she reveals she was acting on the orders of a vigilante known only as "Hush".
+There, Batman confronts probationary Justice League member Lex Luthor, about the delivery list of an ethylene compound utilized by Ivy.
+Ivy uses Kryptonite lipstick to control Superman and orders him to kill both Catwoman and Batman.
+Catwoman pushes Lois Lane off a building to stop Superman and free him from mind control.
+After Ivy is defeated, she reveals she was acting on the orders of a criminal known only as "Hush".